ks-sakamoto/SwitchBot/README.md

 For a complete guide to the ESP32 pinout, refer to this [link](https://ciksiti.com/ja/chapters/13091-esp32-pinout-reference--a-complete-guide).

-## Web Interface
+## BLE Communication

-### Building the Web Interface

-1. Create an `index.html` file with a basic HTML structure and a button to toggle the switch.
-2. Create a `script.js` file to implement the WebBluetooth logic to connect to the ESP32 and send the toggle command.

-### Using the Web Interface
+### Using nRF Connect or LightBlue

-1. Open the Bluefy browser on your iPhone.
+1. Download and install the nRF Connect or LightBlue app on your iPhone.
-2. Navigate to the GitHub Pages URL where the web interface is hosted.
+2. Open the app and scan for BLE devices.
+3. Connect to the ESP32 device.
-3. Click the "Toggle Switch" button to connect to the ESP32 and control the servo motor.
+4. Use the app to send commands to the ESP32 to control the servo motor.

-### Hosting the Web Interface on GitHub Pages

-1. Create a new repository on GitHub and add the `index.html` and `script.js` files to the repository.
-2. Enable GitHub Pages for the repository by going to the repository settings and selecting the `main` branch as the source for GitHub Pages.
-3. The web interface will be available at `https://<username>.github.io/<repository-name>/`.

 ## Device Configuration